What exactly does solar energy mean?

 Step 3: A switchboard directs solar energy to household appliances.

 The converted irregular current electricity is linked to the switchboard and used as a power source.
-If the home is also associated with the grid, the house will prioritize the use of low price solar energy, and if any additional energy is required, it can be seamlessly drawn from the grid.
+If the home is also associated with the grid, the house will prioritise the use of low-price solar energy, and if any additional energy is required, it can be seamlessly drawn from the grid.
 If the solar system generates more energy than it needs, the excess can be ‘exported’ back to the grid for use elsewhere on the network.

 Step 4: Utility of the meter data